ieure/pinhead/README.md

 ## Copyright

 Pinhead contains the electronic embodiment of facts; facts are not copyrightable.
-I place all original work Pinhead represents (the file format and description, this document) into the public domain.
+To the extent that Pinhead represents original work (the file format and description, this document), I place it into the public domain.